MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/intermediate-stage/governance-design-guide.md

 Our requirements are:
 * Identity management for multiple teams with multiple resource access requirements in Azure, with a single privileged account for managing and auditing user identity for the organization.
 The identity management system must store the identity of the following users:
-  1. The individual in our organization responsible for ownership of *subscriptions*.
+  1. The individual in our organization responsible for ownership of **subscriptions**.
-  2. The individual in our organization responsible for the shared infrastructure resources in Azure used to connect our on-premises network to an Azure virtual network.
+  2. The individual in our organization responsible for the **shared infrastructure resources** in Azure used to connect our on-premises network to an Azure virtual network.
-  3. Two individuals in our organization responsible for managing a *workload*.
+  3. Two individuals in our organization responsible for managing a **workload**.
-* Support for multiple environments.
-As you learned earlier, an *environment* is a logical grouping of resources that are used for a similar purpose and have similar management and security requirements.
+* Support for multiple **environments**.
+As you learned earlier, an environment is a logical grouping of resources that are used for a similar purpose and have similar management and security requirements.
 Our requirement is for three environments:
-  1. A *shared infrastructure* environment that includes resources shared by all other environments.
+  1. A **shared infrastructure environment** that includes resources shared by all other environments.
 These are resources such as a virtual network with a gateway subnet to provide connectivity to on-premises, a network security group, and user-defined routes.
-  2. A *development* environment for proof-of-concept and testing work.
+  2. A **development environment** for proof-of-concept and testing work.
 This environment may have relaxed security requirements but increased cost tracking requirements to ensure that development teams are working to resource budget constraints.
-  3. A *production* environment where workloads are published for internal and external consumption.
-This environment has tighter resource access requirements than the *development* environment.
+  3. A **production environment** where workloads are published for internal and external consumption.
+This environment has tighter resource access requirements than the development environment.
-* A permissions model of least privilege, that supports the following:
+* A **permissions model of least privilege**, that supports the following:
-  * A single trusted entity at the *subscription* scope to delegate permissions assignments to our two *workload owners*.
+  * A single trusted user at the subscription scope with permission to grant resource access rights to our two workload owners.
+Each workload owner is denied access to resources by default.
-  * Allow our two *workload owner* access to appropriate shared infrastructure resources (such as virtual networking) owned by our *shared infrastructure owner*, but deny access to permanent infrastructure such as network gateways to prevent accidental changes or deletion.
+  * Allow our two workload owner to connect to appropriate shared infrastructure resources (such as virtual networking) owned by our shared infrastructure owner, but deny access to permanent infrastructure to prevent accidental changes or deletion.
   * Manage the resources for multiple workloads, with each workload's resources isolated so that no one other than the team responsible for the workload has access.
   * Use [built-in role-based access control (RBAC) roles][rbac-built-in-roles] to manage access to Azure resources, so that we do not have to create any custom RBAC roles.
-* Cost tracking by *workload owner*, *environment*, or both.
+* Cost tracking by workload owner, environment, or both.

 ## Identity management